Market basket

 A market basket or commodity bundle is a fixed list of items, in given proportions.
 Its most common use is to track the progress of inflation in an economy or specific market.
 That is, to measure the changes in the value of money over time.
 A market basket is also used with the theory of purchasing price parity to measure the value of money in different places.

 Consumer basket

-The most common type of market basket is the basket of consumer goods used to define the Consumer Price Index (CPI).
+The most common type of market basket is the basket of consumer goods used to define the Consumer Price Index (CPI), often called the consumer basket.
 It is a sample of goods and services, offered at the consumer market.

 In the United States, the sample is determined by Consumer Expenditure Surveys conducted by the Bureau of Labor Statistics.
 The price collection is conducted by data collectors on a monthly basis, and is processed further by commodity specialists.

-Examples of categories included in the basket are: